About the New York City Council Shadow Day Experience:

 - Willingness to participate in future advocacy efforts regarding the foster care system and advocate on behalf of youth in care or alumni

-- Experience with housing process (NYCHA, Section 8, independent living, etc.) a plus
+- Experience with housing process (NYCHA, Section 8, independent living, etc.) is a plus

 For more information please contact FYSA@ChildrensAidNYC.org